Arlo Introduces Advanced Fire Detection Technology: Revolutionising Home Safety With Real-Time Alerts

 Arlo's fire detection technology is compatible with its existing suite of indoor and outdoor security cameras, meaning customers don't have to purchase additional devices to take advantage of this feature.

-Arlo's video-based fire detection feature is a supplementary tool and should not replace standard fire detection systems such as smoke detectors, conventional alarms, or proper safety measures.
+Arlo's video-based fire detection feature is a supplementary tool and should not replace standard fire detection systems such as smoke detectors, conventional alarms, or proper safety measures.?
+Availability

-See also DYXnet Hosts its First Cross-Region Simulated Attack and Defense Exercise to Strengthen Cybersecurity Capabilities

 The fire detection feature is now available as part of the latest update to Arlo Secure 5 Plus.
 Customers with an Arlo Secure 5 Plus subscription will be able to activate this feature.
 To find out more, visit .